niclake/niclake.github.io/_pages/styleguide.md

   position="right"
 %}

-You can use `position` to place an image left or right of the content, and `caption` to add a text caption below the image.
+You can use `position` to place an image `left` or `right` of the content, or use `banner` for full width.
+Use a `caption` to add a text caption below the image.
 If being positioned left/right, you should place the image block before the content.

 The full template for using `_include/image.html`: